borgbackup/borg/docs/internals/frontends.rst

 *stdout* is different and more command-dependent than logging.
 Commands like :ref:`borg_info`, :ref:`borg_create` and :ref:`borg_list` implement a ``--json`` option which turns their regular output into a single JSON object.

+Some commands, like :ref:`borg_list` and :ref:`borg_diff`, can produce *a lot* of JSON.
+Since many JSON implementations don't support a streaming mode of operation, which is pretty much required to deal with this amount of JSON, these commands implement a ``--json-lines`` option which generates output in the `JSON lines <http://jsonlines.org/>`_ format, which is simply a number of JSON objects separated by new lines.

 Dates are formatted according to ISO 8601 in local time.
 No explicit time zone is specified *at this time* (subject to change).
 The equivalent strftime format string is '%Y-%m-%dT%H:%M:%S.%f', e.g. ``2017-08-07T12:27:20.123456``.

-The root object at least contains a *repository* key with an object containing:
+The root object of '--json' output will contain at least a *repository* key with an object containing:

 id
     The ID of the repository, normally 64 hex characters